KubernetesBachelor/Benchmark/Baseline/readme.md

 sudo docker build -t stresstest:v1 .
 kubectl apply -f stresstest-job.yaml
 ```
-After running the script, the results can be retrieved be checking the logs of the pod named "stresstest-.
+After running the script, the results can be retrieved be checking the logs of the pod named "stresstest-<pod-ID>".
 Command to read the logs:
 ```
 kubectl log <pod-ID> -n stresstest
 ```